Vauxhall Insignia Common Problems and Solutions

 Problem:

-When driving your Vauxhall Insignia and have noticed that the ABS warning light is flicking on and off, or is now staying on permanently, this means you most likely have an ABS sensor fault.
+When driving your Vauxhall Insignia and you notice that the ABS warning light is flickering or now staying on permanently, it most likely indicates an ABS sensor fault.

 Solution: